Seems counter-intuitive to me.

 But maybe I’m missing something.

-Inspired by stoic philosopher Epictetus, I worked through the 3-Step process to create a Big Question for a US history unit on imperialism.
+Inspired by stoic philosopher Epictetus, here’s how you can work through the 3-Step conversation method to create an essential question for a US history unit on imperialism.

 Pick a theme, primary source and a philosopher quote aligned to the theme.